Renfrew fire chief fights launches legal fight against forced retirement | CBC News

 Renfrew fire chief launches legal fight over forced retirement

-Renfrew's former fire chief is fighting back against a move to push him into retirement with a legal fight launched Wednesday.
+The former fire chief for Renfrew, Ont., is fighting back against a move to push him into retirement with a legal fight launched Wednesday.

-Up until Monday Guy Longtin, 61, had been fire chief in the community, about an hour west of Ottawa, since 1992.
+From 1992 until May 7, 2018, 61-year-old Guy Longtin was the fire chief in the community, which lies about an hour west of Ottawa.

-In a closed-door meeting Monday, council adopted rules that set the age limit for the chief at 60, which is the same limit the province sets for frontline firefighters.
+But in a closed-door meeting held Monday, town council adopted rules setting the age limit for the fire chief at 60, which is the same limit the province set years earlier for frontline firefighters.

+"Given that I have exceeded this arbitrarily imposed age requirement for this position, my employment with the Town of Renfrew was terminated immediately," Longtin wrote Monday in a public post on Facebook.

-"It is my intention to hold the Town of Renfrew, and its responsible decision-makers, fully accountable for their illegal actions," wrote Longtin in a message to the CBC.
+"It is my intention to hold the Town of Renfrew, and its responsible decision-makers, fully accountable for their illegal actions," Longtin wrote in a message to CBC News.

 "In moving forward with this case, it is my intention to speak not only for myself, but for other older workers across the province, who deserve to be judged by the quality of their workplace contributions, not simply by the numbers on their birth certificates."